alexmasselot/kibana-plugin-howto-infra/blog/blog.md

 ![architecture](images/archi.png)

+We will now walk through this architecture, see how to deploy it and how the initial data (a list of tweets) and configuration (Kibana and Jenkins) are seed.

 ### Docker infrastructure
 Docker is a powerful container platform to encapsulate lightweight containers.
 Perfectly suited for development, one can easily build upon pre-existing images (e.g. a *Kibana v4.5.1*), then custom them via `DockerFile` (e.g. tuning configuration).
-(`docker-compose`)[QQQ] push the system even further, as it allows to generate a full set of containers with a private network, while some ports and volume can be exposed to the outside world.
+(`docker-compose`)[QQQ] push the system even further, as it allows to generate a full set of containers with a private network, while some ports and volume are exposed to the outside world.
 In the age of micro services and multi tenant architectures, we believe that lightweight container systems have deeply altered the developper's life.
 The project presented here is a typical example of such architectures.

-#### Setup
+#### Spawning the infrastructure
 First install Docker locally, see Docker documentation for instructions (https://docs.docker.com/engine/installation/).

 To setup the continuous deployment environment for Kibana plugins development, clone the current repository: